Whois Disclosures

 Handling of NPRD

-You are responsible for properly disposing of any NPRD within 30 days of receipt or once you can no longer rely on Legitimate Interest as the lawful basis for processing NPRD, whichever occurs first.
+You are responsible for properly disposing of any NPRD within 15 business days of receipt or once you can no longer rely on Legitimate Interest as the lawful basis for processing NPRD, whichever occurs first.

 How to Submit a Request for NPRD